phbradley/pubtcrs/README.md

 # pubtcrs

-This repository contains C++ source code for TCR clustering and correlation analysis
+This repository contains C++ source code for TCR clustering and correlation analysis.
+At the moment (version 0.1), the code is specialized for beta-chain repertoire analysis and uses a TCR representation that includes the V-gene family and the CDR3 sequence (for example, "V19,CASSIRSSYEQYF").
+We plan on extending to the alpha chain and adding other TCR representations in the future.

 - `pgen` computes TCR generation probabilities.